Kabocha Squash and Chestnut Soup with Kale Sesame Crisps

 • Lower the oven heat to 400°F. Wipe out the sheet pan used for the chestnuts.
 Tear kale leaves into slightly larger than bite-size pieces.
 Drizzle them with the olive oil and maple syrup and season with salt and pepper.
 Toss and massage the leaves until they are thoroughly coated.
 Arrange them in a single layer and sprinkle with sesame seeds.
 Slide the tray into the oven and bake for about 7-8 minutes, or until the kale has crisped and curled up just a little bit.
 Remove the kale crisps from the oven and allow to cool.

 • Heat the olive oil in a large, heavy pot over medium heat.
 Add the onions and cook until quite soft, about 5-6 minutes.
 Add the garlic and stir, cooking for about 30 seconds or until fragrant.
 To the pot, add the salt, squash, chestnuts, water, sage, and bay leaves.
 Place a lid on the pot and bring to a boil.
 Simmer until the squash is tender, about 20 minutes.
+Remove the sage and bay leaves.
 Carefully purée the soup in batches in a blender, and then return the blended soup to the large pot.
-Add tamari, salt, and pepper to taste.
+Add Tamari, salt, and pepper to taste.
 Bring the blended soup back up to a boil.
 Serve hot with kale sesame leaves

 Posted in: autumn, creamy, earthy, gluten free, grain-free, kale, main course, quick, refined sugar-free, salty, soup, spring, summer, sweet, umami, vegan, winter